liuxess/cityExercise/README.md

 # City Exercise by Helmes
-Done by Lukas Jankauskas from Telesoftas;
+Done by Lukas Jankauskas from Telesoftas with Java SpringBoot and React.js

 ## Prerequisites
 - `maven`